It’s more than 20 years since Daniel Goleman’s seminal book Emotional Intelligence was published.

 The better your understanding of emotions – the purpose, positive intent and different aspects of emotions – the more effective you’ll be at managing the emotions of yourself and others.
 Understanding and managing emotions is the bedrock of emotional intelligence.

 Emotional Intelligence Pocketbook: Little Exercises for an Intuitive Life by Gill Hasson is published by Wiley.
 It is nominated for Management Book of the Year 2017/2018 in the Commuter’s Read category.
-For more information visit http://yearbook.managers.org.uk/about/the-competition
+Find more information here.

 This is a space for people to stay up-to-date with all the latest knowledge, opinions and commentary on management and leadership topics from some industry leaders.